delta1circuit/Fetch-Rewards-Analytics/README.md

 While each SQL query is thoroughly commented within the SQL file, this section provides a summary of key outputs available in the outputs folder.

-* What are the top 5 brands by receipts scanned for the nmost recent month?
+* What are the top 5 brands by receipts scanned for the most recent month?

 The latest data was from January 2021.